drpicox/david-rodenas.com/src/posts/improve-performance-do-not-compile-class-and-comment-directives.md

 `'EA'`.

-Be a pro: replicate benchmarks in your browser
+Be a pro: <br>Replicate benchmarks in your browser
 ----------------------------------------------

 Claims in performance gains here presented are